Main image courtesy of Tokyo Joe’s

 - Joe’s BBQ: I’ve never had it, and I would have to see the ingredients but I doubt it is anything close to being Japanese.

 - Yellow curry (Thai/SE Asian): “tropical hint.”
 Are they talking about Okinawa?
 What part of Tokyo is tropical? (they think Vietnam and Thailand is part of Tokyo).

-Places like Tokyo Joe’s are branded as “Tokyo” (Japanese) would never make it in coastal cities such as Los Angeles, New York, or San Francisco because diners would be like WTF is this (it’s con’fusion food)?
+Places like Tokyo Joe’s are branded as “Tokyo” (Japanese) would never make it in coastal cities such as Los Angeles, New York, or San Francisco because diners exposed to more cultural/ethnic diversity would be like WTF is this (it’s con’fusion food)?

 Quit marketing everything under the guise of being Japanese and just call yourself “Asian Joe’s.”

 You’re not Mimi Miyagi, and this isn’t the 80’s, and I expect more out of a Colorado company.